-Ref# Performance Measure Status Trend
+Ref # Performance Measure Status Trend

 5-1 Employee Health and Safety Severity Rate

 5-2 Training Hours per Employee

 5-3 Customer Accounts per Employee (Water)

 5-3 Customer Accounts per Employee (Wastewater)

 5-4 Employee Turnover

-5-5 Retirement Eligibility
+5-5 Retirement Eligibility ^

 5-6 Organizational Best Practices Index

 Overall Goal Status

-FY16 Objectives Measure Reference Reduce injury hours to 2,750 hours or less to improve productivity and reliability of services provided by employees by the end of the 4th Quarter of FY16.
-5-1 Complete the standard operating procedures for the water and wastewater plants and begin training by the end of the 4th Quarter of FY16.
-5-2 Continue implementation of the Operational Improvement Strategy by implementing the Area Procedures and Evaluations, and documenting and collecting data from key performance indicators to improve work load management and system performance efficiencies by the end of the 4th Quarter of FY16.
-5-2 Maintain an average utility-wide vacancy rate of no greater than 6% through the end of FY16.
-5-4 Conduct an employee engagement and satisfaction survey by the 4th Quarter of FY16.
+FY17 Objectives Measure Reference Reduce injury hours to 2,700 hours or less to improve productivity and reliability of services provided by employees by the end of the 4th Quarter of FY17.
+5-1 Complete two employee wellness challenges per fiscal quarter with at least a 60% participant completion rate; post fitness/exercise signs at the two plants by the end of the 4th Quarter of FY17.
+5-1 Complete the standard operating procedures for the groundwater facilities by the end of the 4th Quarter of FY17.
+5-2 Maintain an average utility-wide vacancy rate of no greater than 6% through the end of FY17.
+5-4 Update the Knowledge Management Strategy to assure that the right knowledge is systematically collected, stored, organized, and transferred to the appropriate employee in a timely and effective manner by the end of the 4th Quarter of FY17.
+5-5 Establish a steering committee to evaluate the results from the employee engagement and satisfaction survey and develop a plan for addressing areas where employees' responses indicated improvement was needed by the end of the 4th Quarter of FY17.
 5-6

-Ref# Performance Measure Operations Financial / Business Services Human Resources 5-1 Employee Health and Safety Severity Rate \checkmark 5-2 Training Hours per Employee \checkmark 5-3 Customer Accounts per Employee (Water) √ ✓ 5-3 Customer Accounts per Employee (Wastewater) √ ✓ 5-4 Employee Turnover √ \checkmark 5-5 Retirement Eligibility √ √ 5-6 Organizational Best Practices Index √ ✓ √
+Ref# Performance Measure Operations Financial / Business Services Human Resources 5-1 Employee Health and Safety Severity Rate $\checkmark$ 5-2 Training Hours per Employee $\checkmark$ 5-3 Customer Accounts per Employee (Water) √ ✓ 5-3 Customer Accounts per Employee (Wastewater) √ ✓ 5-4 Employee Turnover √ $\checkmark$ 5-5 Retirement Eligibility √ √ 5-6 Organizational Best Practices Index √ ✓ √